Over 40 and still going strong!

 This was so well received in the Village that Mary Edwards thought it was time Sherston had it own official drama group.
 She called a meeting in the Village Hall in July 1978, and this is when I arrived on the scene.
 A committee was formed with Chris Dobb as chairman, a play was chosen and a director, Frances Connell, was found.
 We held a coffee morning at Kate Crutcher’s to raise enough money to buy scripts.

 Rehearsals commenced in the Sitting Room at the Old Vicarage, and we finally presented our first play “Fish out of Water” in Spring 1979.
-We repeated this play in an updated version for our 35th anniversary year –see all our productions on our past productions page.
+We repeated this play in an updated version for our 35th anniversary year.

 We have naturally had many ups and downs over the years, including power cuts and cast dropping out at the last minute, but the show has always gone on.
 Improvements to the Village Hall have made things easier for us, but we still have no permanent stage.
 Malcolm Jarrett and Arthur Gutteridge (both, sadly, no longer with us) designed and built our “new” stage in 1982.
 This has to be erected and demolished at every production, together with the lighting and sound equipment.